-When snapshots are required, removable disks containing initial backup data from backup clients must be physically conveyed to the datacentre for import.
+When snapshots are required, removable disks containing initial backup data from backup clients must be physically conveyed to the datacenter for import.

-When configuring a Storage Platform with geographical affinity, the following need to apply:
+When configuring a Storage Platform with geographical affinity, the following needs to apply:

 To achieve this, the following configuration can assist:

-Snapshots when run, can then be imported at a site local to the backup clients, rather than requiring long travel time between sites.
+Snapshots, when run, can then be imported at a site close to the backup client so as to not require long travel time between sites.

 Old Article ID: 340